MichalZalecki/es6features-runtime/README.md

 # ES6 Features Runtime

-Small project which helps you to start shaping up whit ECMAScript 6 using [Traceur](https://github.com/google/traceur-compiler) compiler.
+Small project which helps you to start shaping up with ECMAScript 6 using [Traceur](https://github.com/google/traceur-compiler) compiler.
 What is the best way to start learning new stuff? **Unit testing!** That's why ES6 Features Runtime is shipped with Karma and Jasmine.